AminaStudent/AminaStudent/README.md

 - 📱 Currently learning **Flutter** to develop mobile applications

-- 🎯 My goal: To create an app that merges **efficiency, simplicity, and advanced note-linking**
+- 🎯 My goal: To create an app that merges **efficiency, simplicity, and productivity**

 - 🧠 I love exploring **neuroscience, productivity, and the science of learning**